This international exchange is currently available to two students in the College of Law.

 Students enroll and pay Florida State University tuition and fees, and tuition and fees are waived at the host university.
-All participants must be currently enrolled and degree-seeking students in good standing with all academic credit earned at the host institution being credited to The Florida State University.
-A student participating in the exchange must be in attendance at The Florida State University for one semester prior to the exchange.
+All participants must be currently enrolled and degree-seeking students in good standing with all academic credit earned at the host institution being credited to Florida State University.
+A student participating in the exchange must be in attendance at Florida State University for one semester prior to the exchange.

 To participate in this exchange you must be in the College of Law Study Abroad Program.

 Check with the Law School Associate Dean for International Programs for application dates.

 There are two semesters at the Shanghai Institute of Foreign Trade.
 The Spring Semester generally starts in the mid March and ends in early July.
 The Fall Semester generally starts in early September and ends in the middle of January (exams may be taken by December 31).
 Every semester has 19 weeks.
 The specific starting and finishing dates change with the date of the Spring Festival, which varies every year according to the Lunar Calendar.

 Financial Aid and Shanghai Institute of Foreign Trade’s Academic Calendar